Steps Of Listening In Acting

 0) The zero point

-The zero point in steps to listening is being unblocked, open and available to what gains your attention.
+The zero point in steps to listening is being unblocked.
+You are best when you are open and available to what gains your attention.
 You may be in a scene where the situation gains your attention.
-You may be in a scene where the other actor in the scene gains your attention.
-Regardless of what is the stimulation are you in an available enough state to be open to it getting your attention.
+You may be noticing something that catches your curiosity.
+You may be in a scene where the other actor gains your attention by speaking to you.
+Regardless of what the stimulation is you need to be available enough to be open to an experience.

-If you miss this zero-point step you may find that your audience does not feel the suspense of your drama as deeply.
-When making films especially you want to be in an open available state of emotionally unblocked reality.
-This way when something does get your attention you can have that initial reaction and all the steps that follow it can be there and real.
+If you miss this zero-point step you may find that your audience does not initially connect to you.
+Even when you feel the suspense of your drama deeply you need a zero point.
+When making films especially you want to be in an open available state.
+Something will happen to you in the acting scene.
+Being emotionally unblocked helps create your reality.

-As a scene unfolds the audience might start to really feel the safe space of expression between themselves and the actor as one of those things that help build interest in the acting.
-Actors on stage know that the decision makers of the playwrights intensions are part of the posture and overall theme of the production but when their authentic expressions occur the actors make inclusions of those moments within their productions.
+As a scene unfolds the audience might start to really feel the safe space of expression between themselves and the actor.
+The audience will trust the Actor if the Actors starts at stage zero.
+It is easier to follow a situation when you have context as an audience as to what the situation is.
+Actors on stage know that the decision makers of the playwrights intensions are part of the posture.
+The overall theme of the production is a build up of authentic expressions.
+Audiences want to see Authentic expressions from their beginning, so they can make sense of them.

 1) Co-Existing in Acting

 Equality is a very important factor when adjusting yourself into the first state of listening.
-If you are “over” or ‘under’ another you will be in a constant doing with self that reminds you that you are over or under the person you are attempting communication with.
-This disruption cuts off the communication between the two or more participants making the success of listening an incomplete endeavor.
+If you are “over” or ‘under’ another you will be in a state of constant doing.
+Doing in acting is interaction.
+Doing in acting is not forcing your doing on another.
+Co-existing with yourself and another person you are attempting communication with requires an open mind.
+Disruption cuts off the communication between people unless they are connected.

 Dropping Emotional Preparation